 Recycling is great for many materials however, it can be very energy intensive getting the material from your home to the recycling facility to be processed and broken down.
 Instead of looking to recycle first, look to upcycle – that is, reusing materials in a creative way.
 Glass bottles and jars can be reused in the kitchen for many purposes, eliminating the need to toss them in the recycling bin.

 If you can’t upcycle a material by reusing, then your next step is to recycle.
 Most paper, cardboard, glass, metals, and some plastics can be recycled but do your research to see exactly which types of materials can be recycled in your area.
-Curbside recycling bins are available in more than 62% of all households in the United States.
+According to the Sustainable Packaging Coaliton, 73% of the U.S population has access to curbside recycling programs.
 Make sure you have the correct separating bins accessible in your kitchen to make it easy for all family members to recycle.

 4. Choose Eco-Friendly Packaging